StephenGunn/directus-typeforge/README.md

 };
 ```

+## How It Works

+TypeForge analyzes your Directus schema through the OpenAPI specification,
+extracting collection information, field definitions, and relationship mappings:

+1. **Schema Reading:** Fetches the schema from a file or live Directus instance
+2. **Type Name Generation:** Creates appropriate interface names for collections
+3. **Relationship Analysis:** Identifies and properly types all relations
+4. **Property Generation:** Maps API fields to TypeScript types with proper
+   nullability
+5. **System Collection Handling:** Identifies and processes Directus system
+   collections
+6. **Root Type Creation:** Generates a root type that includes all collections

 ## Caveats

 - **System Collections:** System collections include ID fields and custom,
   user-created fields only.
 The Directus SDK should override the system fields
   with the correct types.
-- **JSON Repeaters:** JSON repeaters are not yet supported and are typed as
+- **JSON Repeaters:** JSON repeaters are typed as `unknown` since there's no
-  `unknown`.
-There is no data describing the structure of repeaters in the
+  standardized structure information in the OpenAPI schema.
-  OpenAPI schema.

-## Beta Disclaimer

-This is still a work in progress.
-It works on the projects it has been tested
-with, but use it at your own risk.
+- **Complex Field Types:** Some specialized Directus field types may not be
+  fully typed with their exact structure.

 ## License